weizhou-chaojixx/weizhou-chaojixx.github.io/_pages/about.md

 I am looking for self-motivated master or PhD students to work on cybersecurity problems, especially IoT security.
 Please send me your CV if interested.
 Candidates are expected to have a solid background in system programming and operating systems.
 If you are an HUST (undergraduate/master) student and has interested in IoT security, my lab also welcome.

-Email:zhouw at nipc dot org dot cn
+Email:weizhou_sec at hust dot edu dot cn